-In-house technology
+ge In-house d technology

-■ Developer's voice
+Developer's voice

-Satoshi Hashimoto, Subsection Supervisor, Engineering Department, Design Section, TACHI-S H&P
+Satoshi Hashimoto, Subsection Supervisor, Technical Department, Tachi-S H&P

 The dialysis exercise therapy equipment is a product that is being developed based on the needs of facilities.
 The need for exercise therapy is increasing due to the recent revision of reimbursement and the increase in the average age of dialysis patients.
 We would like to promote the development of this product to improve the efficiency of dialysis and life expectancy of patients.
 In the future, we aim to provide products that satisfy both facilities and patients by verifying the effectiveness of our products and improving them with the cooperation of facilities.